 - Serve a Saturday breakfast.

 - Volunteer at the Christmas store.

-Want to get involved?
-Connect with Metro Lutheran Ministry online for details.
+Connect with Metro Lutheran Ministry online for more details.

 Boys Hope Girls Hope of Kansas City